Xevib/osmbot/bot/templates/inline_article.md

 {{'\U0001F513'}}{{'\U0001F695'}} {{data.tag['taxi']}}
 {% endif -%}{% if 'emergency' in data.tag -%}
 {{'\U0001F513'}}{{'\U0001F6A8'}} {{data.tag['emergency']}}
-{% endif -%}{% if 'ref' or 'lanes' or 'maxspeed' or 'access' or 'foot' or 'horse' or 'bicycle' or 'motor_vehicle' or 'motorcycle' or 'motorcar' or 'hgv' or 'agricultural' or 'bus' or 'taxi' or 'emergency' in data.tag %}
+{% endif -%}{% if 'ref' in data.tag or 'lanes' in data.tag or 'maxspeed' in data.tag or 'access' in data.tag or 'foot' in data.tag or 'horse' in data.tag or 'bicycle' in data.tag or 'motor_vehicle' in data.tag or 'motorcycle' in data.tag or 'motorcar' in data.tag or 'hgv' in data.tag or 'agricultural' in data.tag or 'bus' in data.tag or 'taxi' in data.tag or 'emergency' in data.tag in data.tag %}
 {% endif -%}
 {% if 'phone' in data.tag -%}
 {{'\U0001F4DE'}} {{data.tag['phone']}}